ManticoreGamesInc/CoreGameTemplate/README.md

 - `.editorconfig` for setting up a consistent code style across the project.
 - Visual Studio Code extensions:
   - If you are using VS Code, opening this project in it will cause a popup to appear that asks you if you want to install the recommended extensions for it.
-  - We suggest using at least the following three extensions: [LuaCoderAssist](https://marketplace.visualstudio.com/items?itemName=liwangqian.luacoderassist), [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) and [Core Lua API Autocomplete](https://marketplace.visualstudio.com/items?itemName=manticoregames.vscode-core).
+  - We suggest using at least the following two extensions: [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) and [Core Lua API](https://marketplace.visualstudio.com/items?itemName=manticoregames.vscode-core).

 ## Checklist